sharetribe/flex-docs/src/docs/howto-migrations/go-to-flex-migration/index.md

 - Stripe accounts

 _Migrated profiles do not include username, custom user field data, followers, email preferences or social login credentials.
+Also note that since Flex does not support PayPal out of the box, no PayPal information is migrated._

-If your users used Facebook, Google or LinkedIn to sign up in your Go marketplace, they will still be able to log in to their existing accounts with these in your Flex-powered marketplace, if their Facebook, Google or LinkedIn email address matches the email address in your marketplace.
+_If your users used Facebook, Google or LinkedIn to sign up in your Go marketplace, they will still be able to log in to their existing accounts with these in your Flex-powered marketplace, if their Facebook, Google or LinkedIn email address matches the email address in your marketplace.
 The first time they log in to their existing account in your Flex marketplace with a social login, the login provider will ask them for the same permissions it asked when they originally signed up._

 #### Reviews: